Brigid Brophy: Fiction

-The King of A Rainy Country (1956), follows Susan and her nearly-boyfriend Neale in their quest for a girl Susan had loved at school.
+The King of A Rainy Country (1956) follows Susan and her nearly-boyfriend Neale in their quest for a girl Susan had loved at school.
 The novel is both funny and elegiac, and is thought to be the nearest Brophy came to autobiography.
-Flesh (1962), charts the course of the initially- diffident Marcus, whose mature impulses amusingly lead him to bodily excess.
-The Finishing Touch (1963) is a light piece, playing on the aerated, wispy dialogue of Ronald Firbank, an undervalued writer Brophy much praised.
+Flesh (1962) charts the course of the initially-diffident Marcus, whose mature impulses amusingly lead him to bodily excess.
+The Finishing Touch (1963) is a light piece, playing on the aerated, wispy dialogue of Ronald Firbank, an undervalued writer whom Brophy much praised.
 The novel portrays Anthony Blunt, an art historian known to Levey, in the guise of a headmistress of a finishing school.

-With characteristic firmness of judgement Brophy recognised her next novel, The Snow Ball (1964), as a masterpiece: Set at a sumptuous costume ball on New Year's Eve in the 1960s, the novel is sparked by the Mozart opera Brophy thought most perfect, Don Giovanni.
-An account of seduction, its dialogue is witty and profound; the novel also revels in aesthetic observation.
-In Transit (1969), takes place in an airport lounge, where the protagonist has 'lost', and is seeking to rediscover, his/her sex.
+With characteristic firmness of judgement Brophy recognised her next novel, The Snow Ball (1964), as a masterpiece: set at a sumptuous costume ball on New Year's Eve in the 1960s, the novel is sparked by the Mozart opera that Brophy thought most perfect, Don Giovanni.
+Described by a reviewer for The Guardian as a "swirling, sumptuous, sensual feast of a book", The Snow Ball is an account of seduction that revels in sensual detail, its dialogue witty and profound.
+As Giles Gordon noted, it is considered Brophy's finest novel, and following its initial publication by Secker & Warburg would be reprinted several times, as a Corgi paperback, then in 1979 by Allison & Busby (alongside their reissues of Hackenfeller's Ape and Flesh), and most recently by Faber and Faber in 2020.

+The novel In Transit (1969) takes place in an airport lounge, where the protagonist has "lost", and is seeking to rediscover, his/her sex.
 Brophy plays with narrative consciousness; the text is dense with puns and allusions, forming a captivating consideration of gender and sexual orientation, language and meaning; overall, there is a serious political point.
 In Transit is considered Brophy's most radical in form, leading to her being hailed a postmodern writer.
+The Adventures of God in his Search for the Black Girl (1973) is described in its subtitle as "a novel and some fables".
+(The title inverts Shaw's The Adventures of the Black Girl in Her Search for God.)
+The volume contains some of Brophy's most pointed and poignant short stories, and an inventive discursive scenario where ideas are challenged.

-Brophy's last novel, Palace Without Chairs, (1978) is set in a fictitious European kingdom.
+Brophy's last novel, Palace Without Chairs (1978), is set in a fictitious European kingdom.
 The royal family is democratic, domestic, but at court politics intrude.
-Prince Ulrich, heir to throne, subverts the expectations of his position, rebelling in ways to which Brophy is clearly sympathetic.
-The Adventures of God in his Search for the Black Girl (1973) is described as 'a novel and some fables.
-(The title inverts Shaw's The Adventures of the Black Girl in her Search for God).
-The volume contains some of Brophy's most pointed and poignant short stories, and an inventive discursive scenario where ideas are challenged.
+Prince Ulrich, heir to the throne, subverts the expectations of his position, rebelling in ways to which Brophy is clearly sympathetic.